-All you need is 7 everyday ingredients, a baking tray and 15 minutes to put together this restaurant quality Roasted Lemon Parmesan Asparagus.
-The perfect side dish for a roast dinner or a special holiday feast.
+Oven Roasted Lemon Garlic Asparagus is the perfect side dish!
+All you need is 7 everyday ingredients, a baking tray and 15 minutes to put together this restaurant quality roasted asparagus.
+Pair this lemon garlic asparagus with a roast dinner or serve it a special holiday feast.

-This Roasted Lemon Parmesan Asparagus is a restaurant quality side dish that couldn’t be simpler to prepare.
+This Roasted Lemon Garlic Asparagus is a restaurant quality side dish that couldn’t be simpler to prepare.
 Impress your family and friends and pop this on the table during the holidays.

 Serve this roasted asparagus side dish with this classic Roast Chicken with Lemon and Rosemary.

 WHY YOU’LL LOVE THIS RECIPE

 - Asparagus is packed full of goodness including Vitamins A, C & K and folic acid.
 And 5 spears counts as 1 of your 5 serves of veg!